benlue/coServ/README.md

+# 0.9.0 Released
+The main attraction of the latest coServ release is JASS.
+JASS is the SASS counterpart in node.js, or even more powerful.
+To know what JASS is, please refer to this [article](https://github.com/coimotion/coServ/wiki/JASS:-Just-Awesome-Style-Sheet).

 # coServ

 coServ is a light weight web framework implemented in Node.js.
 With less than 2 kloc, it supports the MVC paradigm, a convenient page layout scheme, a very versatile template engine, multi-lingual page generation, a SASS like CSS pre-processor, and more.
 It is intended to bring a friendly web development environment to node developers.